Disaster Recovery Resources

 Capital Area Shelter Hub Plan, an emergency operation involving a roster of local governments including the City of Austin, Travis County, Hays County, Williamson County and area school districts.

-Because of the pandemic, officials are trying to avoid large concentrated gatherings of people indoors, so they’re putting them up in hotels instead.
+Because of the COVID-19 pandemic, officials are trying to avoid large concentrated gatherings of people indoors, so they’re housing flood evacuees in hotels instead.

 If you would like your City/Area map and information posted here for evacuees to access, please send it to firstname.lastname@example.org

 To strengthen area-wide disaster coordination, mitigation, and recovery in Blanco, Caldwell, Hays, and Guadalupe counties by sharing information, supporting preparation and education, simplifying resident access to resources, and assisting affected residents with unmet needs.